 Purchase Already purchased?
 Sign in to take this course »

 To stay current in the massage therapy profession, research literacy is essential.
-Learn to read, evaluate and critique a research article, and adapt these skills to write an article.
+Learn to read, evaluate and critique research, and to adapt these skills to write your own article.

 Reading a Research Article was first presented on Thursday, September 18, 2014 at the AMTA 2014 National Convention.
 This course is presented with video and contains a downloadable PowerPoint presentation in PDF format that can be used to complement the videos.

 When you finish this course, you will be able to:

 - Describe the characteristics of a research article.